 As active participants in the Senior Program, scholars must comply with the Partnership Agreement and complete the Senior Program requirements.
 Scholars who complete the Senior Program receive a special designation on their transcript and in their graduation program.
 They are honored at the Senior Gala in the spring and given the opportunity to apply for Last Dollar Grant funding.

 Click here to view Frequently Asked Questions about Selecting a Senior Advisor.

-Research the NCAA requirements for students wishing to play DI or DII collegiate sports.
+Research the NCAA requirements for playing DI or DII collegiate sports.

 For additional information on academies, please check your student portal.

-Seniors are required to attend two Crosby Senior Academies (CSA), which are offered during the summer and throughout the school year.
+Seniors are required to attend two Crosby Senior Academies (CSA), which begin during the summer and are offered through December of the current school year.
 Topics range from preparing for the ACT and SAT to completing the FAFSA.
 Online registration is required through the Crosby Scholars Student Portal.
 Within a few days following an academy, seniors can check their Academy status through their Crosby Scholars Student Portal.

 - Seniors who have a question on the day of the academy outside of office hours may call the office cell phone at 336.782.7859